Get 200 Real Life User Stories

 I later shifted to referring to the three elements as the role, goal, and reason.

 Ultimately I settled on just referring to them much more simply as who, what, and why.
 The three elements of the standard agile user story format address:

 - Why they want it

-Let’s look at each of these parts of the user story template.
+Let’s look at each of these parts of the user story format.